Your purchase helps support

 The Henry Ford, an independent nonprofit organization celebrating the American experience of innovation, ingenuity and resourcefulness.

 The maker, Aaron Dykstra, invites you to a close look making bicycles by hand.
 He shares a brief history of how he sequenced his life to enjoy his enterprise.
 He got his first job at a small local bike shop when he was fifteen and he spent most of his teen years riding and racing bikes.
-After a stint in the air force, Aaron realized his true passion was on land making these beautiful one-of-a-kind machines.
-Kids of all ages will have a detailed consider Aaron’s process making steel bike frames by hand.
+After a stint in the air force, Aaron realized his true passion was on land, making these beautiful one-of-a-kind machines.
+Kids of all ages will have a detailed look at Aaron’s process making steel bike frames by hand.
 Charts, infographics, and bold photographs make this a perfect book for anyone who’s curious about how a bicycle is made.
 This book also features a brief history of cycling, a timeline, and resources to inspire kids to make their own objects by hand.

 • Ages 8+

-• 32 pages.
+• 32 pages

 • 11.25w x 9.25h x .25d